 All undergraduate students enrolled at least half-time and families of income levels that do not qualify for Subsidized Direct Loans have access to Unsubsidized Direct Loans.
 Most features are the same as the Subsidized Direct Loans.
 The interest rate on the Unsubsidized Direct Loan is 4.66% for loans disbursed on or after July 1, 2014.
 You are responsible for all the interest from the day the loan is made.
 You may pay the interest quarterly or add the accrued interest to the principal when repayment begins.
 A Federal Direct Loan Master Promissory Note must be completed online to receive this loan and first time borrowers are also required to complete Direct Loan Entrance Counseling at the same site.

 Direct Parent Loan for Undergraduate Students (PLUS)

 PLUS Loans are low cost federally insured loans to parents of dependent undergraduate students enrolled at least halftime.

 A variety of alternative loan programs are available to students and parents that provide additional resources to meet education costs.
-You may borrow up to your cost of attendance less any other financial aid that you may have been awarded.
+You may borrow up to your cost of attendance, less any other financial aid that you may have been awarded.
 Thiel College encourages students to exhaust their scholarship, grant and federal student loan options before applying for a private student loan.